This is a classic Fairy Tale

 She then makes a deal with the Sea Witch to become human, but at heavy cost.
 The Sea Witch grants her legs and inhuman grace, but it will feel painful to walk, as if she is always stepping on swords.
 The mermaid also gives her tongue as payment.
 If she can make the Prince fall in love with her and marry her, she can gain a share in his soul and be human all her life, but if he marries another, she will die at the next dawn after his wedding day.

-The prince she loves finds her and, charmed by her grace, takes her in and makes her a sort of pet, but he loves only the woman who saved him from the sea, and she cannot tell him the truth.
+The prince she loves finds her and, charmed by her grace, takes her in and makes her a sort of pet.

-Then he is betrothed, and his intended bride turns out to be the first human he met after his rescue.
+Then he is betrothed, and his intended bride turns out to be the temple maiden he fell in love with at first sight when she found him on the shore after the little mermaid rescued him from drowning.
 As the mermaid mourns, her sisters appear to her with a Last-Second Chance

 — she can kill the prince with the enchanted knife they give her and live out her centuries as a mermaid — or she will die at dawn.
 Unable to murder the man she loves, the mermaid throws herself into the sea.